goschtl/zope/bluebream/website/docs/v1.0/introduction.rst

 frameworks.

-- BlueBream is built on top of the :term:`Zope Tool Kit` (ZTK), a distillation of decades of experience in meeting demanding requirements for stable, scalable software.
+- BlueBream is built on top of the :term:`Zope Tool Kit` (ZTK), a distillation of many years of experience in meeting demanding requirements for stable, scalable software.

 - BlueBream leverages the power of :term:`Buildout` a build